harmanparihar/react-calculator/README.md

 # react-calculator
-My first React project (a simple React calculator that mimics iOS calculator app)
+My first React project.
+A simple calculator app that takes a arithematic expression as input evaluates using javascript eval() funtion.
+(**The expression needs to be valid in order to get the desired result)

 package.json
 <pre>